Namibia Overland Worldwide Discovery Adventure

 Fitness – mostly short walks with the exception of two dune accents but nothing too strenuous.

-Good solid tripod / minimum 5 camera batteries / Plenty card storage (example 240 – 320gb if your not backing up ) / good head torch / bean bag for resting a long lens .
+Good solid tripod / I use a minimum of 4 camera batteries ( maybe more for Mirrorless kits) Plenty card storage (example 240 – 320gb if you’re not backing up ) /

-Quality camera back pack with good zips seals to prevent dust / sand entering.
+Quality camera back pack with good zips seals to prevent dust / sand entering which does happen while in transit.

 Lens cleaning kit / sensor cleaning kit (not essential).